Bezoar in rabbits – quick action required!

 Refusal to eat

-The rabbit stops eating or consumes very little food.
+The rabbit is no longer eating or is only consuming very little food.

 💩